ignorantimt/Abaqus_subroutines/README.md

 # Abaqus_subroutines

-Abaqus subroutines that I have used in my model.
+Abaqus subroutines that have been used successfully in my model:
 - usdfld_damage.for